 The ship may have detected it was under water and was waiting for someone from the flight crew to make the call - and we know how well the flight crew was doing...

 Actually, the ending proves that the cryotubes ejection system is useful outside of deep space.
 Plus, the ejection of the cryotubes would make sense in this case, as the flight deck was destroyed.
 And it most probably did detect that they were on Tanis, because it did land itself.
 All of the systems are based on the assumption of an operating flight crew, thus they would wake everyone up.
+The flight deck being destroyed was simply the Godzilla Threshold where the ship's systems would eject the pods without the crew authorizing it because the crew is assumed to either be incapacitated or in no position to control the ship.

 How could an Earth-Shattering Kaboom wipe out all of humanity if there were ships and colonies throughout the solar system?
 It would be more believable if some superweapon caused a supernova or some other Class X-2 event.